syedwaseemjan/syedwaseemjan.github.io/_posts/2024-04-13-migration-to-polylith.md

-Migrating to a monolithic repository is more than a simple structural change.
-It’s an opportunity to improve processes, enhance collaboration, and set up a robust framework for sustainable growth.
+It was an opportunity to improve some processes and establish a robust framework for sustainable growth.
 By combining Polylith’s modular approach, Pants build, and automated quality tools, I transformed our codebase into a maintainable monolith.
-This journey required a lot of changes, but the results were well worth the effort.
+This took a significant amount of time and required many changes, but the results were well worth the effort.